 For questions concerning a detainee, call 214-905-5885.
 For further information regarding the Department of Homeland Security, sign on to uscis.gov.

 You will be required to go through a security checkpoint as well as a metal detector.
-The Immigration Court is located on the 4th floor.
-Public telephones are available in the 1st floor lobby area.
+The Immigration Court is located on the 10th floor.
 Public restrooms are located on each floor near the elevators.
 There is a cafeteria available to the public on the 6th floor and a snack shop on the 1st floor.
 Water fountains are located near the elevators on each floor.